 Are you looking for the best rod and reel combo?

-A high-quality rod and reel can be the difference between an epic day and an epically frustrating day on the lake.
+A high-quality fishing rod and reel can be the difference between an epic day and an especially frustrating day on the lake.
 The best rod and reel combo I found was the Penn Battle III Spinning Combo.
 There are so many combinations out there that it’s impossible to test them all, so for this review, I’ve stayed with the more recognizable brands at more affordable prices.

 When I began fishing, I had a light action rod and reel combo from K-Mart.
 I abused that thing for two seasons before it finally broke.
 My brother got the same combo, and his lasted halfway through our first outing.
 That’s the difference between buying cheap and buying quality, durable products.
 I got lucky.
 He didn’t.
 We took his back, and the next one broke right away.
 He ended up buying a far better combo that, as far as I know, is still in his boat 40+ years later.

 In this review and buyer’s guide, I have included spinning reels, baitcasting, flyfishing, and spincasting combos.
 Rod and reel combos have come a long way since I was a kid, buying all my gear at K-Mart.
 Companies take the time to ensure a high-quality build, along with proper balance and weight.
 Choosing your gear is fine, but be sure to check the balance of the fishing rod and reel together.
 It can be off, making the overall handling and comfort feel wrong.

 Let’s look at the top 14 best rod and reel combos:

 - Penn Battle III Spinning Combo – Best Overall Spinning Combo

 - Lew’s Mach 2 SLP Baitcaster Combo – Best Overall Baitcaster Combo